-Policies are created by the user but use attributes maintained by the product: username, group membership, role, resource type, resource identity, and time of day.
-The resources to which access is permitted or denied include Java constructs (beans, APIs, jars, etc.), the administrative console, and servers.
-Note that certain resources allow access based upon the operation being requested.
-This capability is not mentioned in the ST nor was any comprehensive testing of it performed; therefore no statements can be made regarding it in this Validation Report.
+Policies are created by administrators but use attributes maintained by the product: username, group membership, role, resource type, resource identity, and time of day.
+The resources to which access is permitted or denied include Java constructs (beans, APIs, jars, etc.), the administrative console, servers, and WebLogic Portal objects.